|Thilo Sarrazin has repeatedly criticised Muslim immigrants in Germany [AFP]|

 However the board member apologised for the remarks and had his duties at the bank cut back.

-Sarrazin has insisted that his comments have been taken out of context and that his book, released on Monday, consists largely of what he called “well-documented analysis” that must be read before it could be criticised.
+Sarrazin has insisted that his comments have been taken out of context and that his book, released on Monday, consists largely of what he called “well-documented analysis” that must be read before it can be criticised.

 According to Britain’s Guardian newspaper, Thursday’s decision to remove Sarrazin is the first of its kind in the bank’s 50-year history.